Download App

 I

-If you are transiting through Asia and want to actually leave the airport, Hong Kong is the only hub where this is easy.
+If you are transiting through Asia and want to leave the terminal, Hong Kong is the only major hub where a four-hour layover is genuinely viable.
+The maths work.
+Use them.

 II